 One of the largest producers of aluminum and glass facade structures in the Baltic and Scandinavian countries, which has already almost completed the construction of its new factory in Riešė, is planning to reach this year’s goal of 70 million.
 EUR turnover target.
 CEO of the company, Linas Karžinauskas VŽ, says that this year the share of work in Lithuania has also increased five times, last year, for example, when it was only a tenth.
 However, whether the trend is sustainable is difficult to say for now.

-L. Karžinauskas gives interview at the almost completed new factory of the group in Riešė.
+L. Karžinauskas gives an interview at the almost completed new factory of the group in Riešė.
 The main expectations for the new complex are not only related to the increase in production capacity, but it will have much more comfortable working conditions, which should help increase the attractiveness of the company as an employer.
 We have invested a lot in the architecture of the building for representation.

-Similar as in the IT sector
+Similar to the IT sector

-One of the changes that the new building will bring to the factory workers is that they will no longer have to work in two shifts.
+One of the changes that the new building will bring to the factory workers is that they will no longer have to work two shifts.
 “Except for robots and devices.
 We believe that this should increase efficiency and motivation.
-Not everyone wants to work at night, go on business trips,” says CEO of the company.
+Not everyone wants to work at night, or go on business trips,” says the CEO of the company.
 When setting up the complex, the company cared about the comfort of its employees – there is a sports field nearby, where there will be tennis courts and a basketball court, the building has a gym, many rest areas, canteens, and changing rooms.

 Despite the fact that the new production complex is almost finished, the plans for 2013 does not end in the acquired territory.
 The company has already announced that it intends to build another similar building nearby.
-According to CEO of KG Constructions Group, the development is likely to start in 2023-2024.
+According to the CEO of KG Constructions Group, the development is likely to start in 2023-2024.